 Courses and Credit

-Admitted participants are required to register for 3 hours of Social Work 5798.02 for summer term 2018.
-This course has been approved to satisfy the Education Abroad Open Option GE.
+Admitted participants are required to register for 3 hours of Social Work 5798.04 for summer term 2019.
+This course is pending approval to satisfy the Education Abroad Open Option GE.

 In order to be eligible to apply for this program, students be of freshman, sophomore or junior rank and meet OIA's General Eligibility Requirements and Conditions for Participation.
 Graduate students must have a GPA of 3.0 or higher.
 An academic recommendation is required.